Prince Edward Island National Park

 Stanhope Campground

-This fully-serviced campground is located along the Gulf Shore Way, a 10 km seaside trail for cycling, walking or inline skating.
-Also closeby is Covehead Harbour and Stanhope Beach with lifeguard supervision.
-Camping options range from unserviced to three-ways sites and Parks Canada oTENTiks.
-Accessible amenities.
+This full-service campground is located in the Brackley-Dalvay region of the PEI National Park with easy access to the Gulf Shore Way, a 12 km seaside trail ideal for cycling, walking or inline skating and the beach.
+Stanhope is just minutes to Covehead Harbour and its picturesque lighthouse as well as historic Dalvay-By-The-Sea National Historic Site.
+Camping options range from unserviced campsites to three-way sites and roofed accommodations like the Parks Canada exclusive “oTENTik” and small cabin-like Bunkies.